 My best tip for improving your relationship

 I have one tip I want to share that I feel is really profound for improving your relationship.

 I’ve been in a beautiful relationship for 10 years, and I know this simple thing works.

 Before you leave every single day to go to work, make your partner number one for that last minute.
 Go and find your partner and say, “Hey babe I love you, you’re beautiful, you’re number one, I can’t wait to get home tonight and spend time with you.
 I’m going to go out and do my best to make some money.
 I love you, I’m going to miss you, muah”.
 And then you go.

 For guys doing this, your partner is going to feel loved, appreciated and like she can’t wait for you to come home.
 She’s going to get herself all ready waiting for you.
-You understand what I’m saying?!
+Do you understand what I’m saying?!

 Because sometimes we forget.
 Especially men.
 We get caught up in what we’re doing.
 You head off to work and you don’t acknowledge your own wife.
 She starts to feel like you’re not acknowledging her or recognizing her, and this goes both ways.
 Sometimes it’s the other way around.

-So when you simply have that acknowledgement it changes everything.
-When you don’t have the acknowledgement and they don’t feel appreciated, you come home and there’s already an edge there.
+So when you simply have that acknowledgment it changes everything.
+When you don’t have the acknowledgment and they don’t feel appreciated, you come home and there’s already an edge there.
 So before you leave the house, find your partner, acknowledge them and give them love.